SamuelSwartzberg/flashcardifying_text_temp/math.md

 A permutation is an arrangement of a set in a certain order.
 The number of permutations of n distinct objects is n factorial.

 ## graphs

 flex-container:✫sm_220px-6n-graf.svg.png✫

 ### what is a graph

-⟮Graphs⟯ are studied in ⟮graph theory⟯
+Graph theory is the branch of discrete mathemathics that studies graphs.
-A ⟮graph⟯ consists of ⟮a pair⟯.
+A ⟮graph⟯ is ⟮a pair⟯.
-In common language, a ⟮graph⟯ is a structure that contains ⟮a set of objects⟯ and ⟮their relations to each other.⟯ ⟮The pair⟯ that ⟮a graph consists⟯ of itself is made up of ⟮a set of⟯ ⟮vertices⟯, and ⟮a set of⟯ ⟮edges⟯.
+⟮The pair⟯ that ⟮a graph consists⟯ of itself is made up of ⟮a set of⟯ ⟮vertices⟯, and ⟮a set of⟯ ⟮edges⟯.
-In terms of comp. sci. a ⟮graph⟯ is ⟮an ADT⟯.
+In common language, a ⟮graph⟯ is a structure that contains ⟮a set of objects⟯ and ⟮their relations to each other.⟯ In terms of comp. sci. a ⟮graph⟯ is ⟮an ADT⟯.

 ### edges

-⟮Edges⟯ are described by ⟮a pair of⟯ ⟮vertices⟯
+An ⟮edge⟯ is ⟮a pair of⟯ ⟮endpoints⟯.
-For ⟮an edge {x, y⟯}, ⟮x and y⟯ are ⟮the endpoints⟯.
+Endpoints are vertices that are one half of an edge.
 For an ⟮undirected graph⟯, an ⟮edge⟯ is described by ⟮an unordered pair⟯.
 For an ⟮directed graph⟯, the ⟮edge⟯ is described by ⟮a ordered pair.⟯